The Topology of Local Computing in Networks: Warm Up: Coloring and MIS in the Ring

-As it is well know since the early work by Linial~\cite{Linial92}, a properly 3-colored ring can be ``recolored'' into a MIS in just two rounds.
+As it is well-know since the early work by Linial~\cite{Linial92}, a properly 3-colored ring can be ``recolored'' into a MIS in just two rounds.
 First, the nodes colored~3 recolor themselves~1 if they have no neighbors originally colored~1.
 Then, the nodes colored~2 do the same, i.e., they recolor themselves~1 if they have no neighbors colored~1 (whether it be neighbors originally colored~1, or nodes that recolored themselves~1 during the first round).
 The nodes colored~1 output~1, and the other nodes output~0.
 The set of nodes colored~1 forms a MIS.
-Note that this algorithm is \emph{ID-oblivious}, i.e., it can run in an anonymous network.
+Note that this algorithm is \emph{name-independent}, i.e., it can run in an anonymous network.

-\subparagraph{Task specification.} The specification of reducing 3-coloring to MIS can be given by the trivial carrier map $ \Delta:\LCOL_2\to 2^{\LMIS} $ defined by $ \Delta(F)=\{\mbox{all facets of} \; \LMIS\} $ for every facet $F$ of~$\LCOL_2$.
+\subparagraph{Task specification.} The specification of reducing 3-coloring to MIS can be given by the trivial carrier map $ \Delta:\LCOL_2\to 2^{\LMIS} $ defined by $ \Delta(F)=\{F': F' \; \mbox{is a facet of} \; \LMIS\} $ for every facet $F$ of~$\LCOL_2$.
 (As the \local\/ model is failure-free, it is enough to describe all maps at the level of facets.)
 Note that the initial coloring of a facet in $\LCOL_2$ does not induce constraints on the facet of $\LMIS$ to which it should be mapped.
-Fig.~\ref{fig:ExampleRing} displays some of the various commutative diagrams that will be considered in this section.
+Figure~\ref{fig:ExampleRing} displays some of the various commutative diagrams that will be considered in this section.
 In all of them, $\Delta$ is the carrier map specifying reduction from 3-coloring to MIS in the ring, and none of the simplicial maps $\delta$ exist.
+Also recall that~$\pi$ is the map removing IDs.